Healthy Homes Assessment Melling

 What We Do

-As building inspectors we are experts in all components involved in professional house inspections.
-We are here to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all elements of expert house inspections.
+We are here to ensure that you make the best choice when it comes to purchasing your next property.

-We are serious about your investment and conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of buying or owning your own home.
+We are serious about your investment and conduct detailed examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the exciting aspects of purchasing or owning your own home.

-We are specialised in a range of services to make sure that you are fully informed about the condition of any property you might be thinking of buying or selling along with other services.
+We are specialised in a range of services to make sure that you are fully informed of the condition of any property you may be thinking of buying or selling as well as additional services.

-We don’t just collaborate with you, but we also work with some major clients, including local councils, banks, and insurance firms.
-Evidently , they like the peace of mind provided, because of the information contained that we offer in our reports of building inspections.
+We do not just cooperate with you, we also have important clients such as municipal councils and banks and insurance companies.
+Evidently , they like the peace of mind provided, by the data contained that we provide in our reports of building inspections.

-With our systematic method of conducting your home inspection as well as the latest technology in software that incorporates digital images into the Report, you can actually see any issues found.
-Thanks to our comprehensive reporting it is no wonder that we have so many customers who recommend our service to family members and friends.
+We have a systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into your Report, you are able to actually see any issues identified.
+Because of our comprehensive reporting it is no wonder we receive so many clients who recommend our service to family and acquaintances.

 Have Peace of Mind - Get in Touch